tabletcorry/sysadvent-articles/graphite.markdown

 The problems that I have seen with existing solutions that I have used are:

 * Munin: Fails to scale in all respects.
-Collection is more complicated than it should be, and graphs are _pre rendered_ for every possible time window.
+Collection is more complicated than it should be, and graphs are _pre rendered_ for every defined time window.
 Needless to say, this does not scale well and cannot be used dynamically.
 * Collectd: While this system is excellent at collecting data, the project does not officially support any frontend.
 This has led to a proliferation of